SRA-VJTI/linear-algebra-study-group/RevisionNotes/MIT_Lec12.md

 #### <u>The Row Space</u>

-The row space contains all combinations of the six rows.
+The row space contains all combinations of the five rows.

 <b>Dimension of rowspace = `r` = 3</b>